barawn/verilog-library-barawn/tclbits/README.md

 "guards" inside the functions to prevent adding the same function multiple times.

-**Note**: You should create a project_init.tcl file for your project which __contains__ the text in the get_repo_dir.tcl. get_repo_dir allows scripts to quickly reorient themselves to the repository directory.
+**Note**: To use these you must have the "get_repo_dir" proc.
+This is provided in the default project_init.tcl below assuming you have a Vivado_init.tcl which provides for per-project initialization.

-* get_repo_dir.tcl - This file should be copied and pasted into your project_init.tcl.
+* project_init_template.tcl - Basic project initialization file.
+Copy this to project_init.tcl in your project's repository directory.

 * utility.tcl - This file contains a bunch of utility procedures to simplify Tcl scripts, including adding scripts/include directories to the projects.